alfuwu/Hyleus-Vault/Stories/False Divinity.md

 Inside the wing was yet more hallway, with dorms lining the sides.
 At the far end lay a meeting room, Lili's destination.

 She marched down the hallway with an imperiousness observed in only those of the archangelic caste, praying to Deimos above that this would be a simple excursion for once.

+The door swung open.
+Inside lay a simple, rounded table, rather plain in aesthetics.
+Around it sat four individuals, garbed in pure white robes.
+Two were regular angels, one was human, and the last was a phaawa.

+"Ah, archangel Lili," the human said in way of greeting.
+"Welcome.
+We were discussing how to combat the cult.
+Please, take a seat."

+He gestured at the empty seat at the head of the table, likely reserved specifically for her.
+She nodded her head in acknowledgement and sat down.

+"So," one of the angels began, "Recently, we have received reports of mass import of wozi.
+We have reason to suspect that this is the doing of Lhuunkzar's Cult, and are currently investigating matters.
+We have not found anything conclusive yet, but all signs are pointing in that direction."